PeterShinners/comp/design/structure.md

 (users |map {id=. name=. email=. active=.})
 ```

 The trailing dot syntax significantly reduces repetition when extracting multiple fields, making structure creation more readable while maintaining explicit field naming.
 This pattern is especially common in data transformation pipelines where input structures are filtered or reorganized.
+For comprehensive coverage of iteration patterns and pipeline operations, see [Iteration and Streams](loop.md).

 ## Destructured Assignment